The Beast Player: Media

-Novel
+Novels

-The first two novels were published by Kodansha on November 21, 2006.
+The original novel was published in two volumes by Kodansha on November 21, 2006.
 They have since been reprinted in bunkoban format.
-The final two volumes were published on August 10, 2009.
+The sequel, titled The Beast Warrior in English publications, was published on August 10, 2009.

+Tankōbon (novels)

 Manga

 Written and drawn by Itoe Takemoto, a manga adaptation of the novel series was serialized in Kodansha's manga magazine Monthly Shōnen Sirius.
 On September 12, 2014, Kodansha started republishing the series in bunkoban format.